 Andrew College is authorized under federal regulations to enroll international students who possess the proper documentation.
 International students who have completed Secondary Education (12 years), and score 61 Internet Based Test / 173 Computer Based Test / 500 Paper Based Test or higher on the Test of English as a Foreign Language (TOEFL) or score 5.5 or higher on the International English Language Testing System (IELTS) or obtain an acceptable score on an equivalent English language examination may be admitted to Andrew College without condition.
 Non-Immigrant or Foreign students must complete the admission process 30 days prior to New Student Orientation.
-International students, whose first language is English, will be considered for acceptance under the same criteria and conditions as domestic students.
+International students whose first language is English will be required to submit SAT or ACT scores to be considered for admission in order to prove English proficiency.
 (See Criteria for Admission).
 The following items must be submitted before the student can be considered for acceptance

 - 1. Admission application and application fee - 2.
 Proof of Secondary School graduation - 3.
 College transcripts from all colleges that the student has attended - 4.
+Proof of English proficiency (see above)

-Financial statement (a bank statement, no more than 1 month old, with a current balance that meets the financial threshold required for Andrew College to issue the I-20) - 5.
-Sponsor letter from the person (s) funding the cost of education - 6.
+- 5. Financial statement (a bank statement, no more than 1 month old, with a current balance that meets the financial threshold required for Andrew College to issue the I-20) - 6.
+Sponsor letter from the person (s) funding the cost of education - 7.
 Copy of their Visa or passport